sbindgithub/smart-logistics-platform/README.md

 # 🚀 Smart Logistics Platform

-A **cloud-native, event-driven logistics platform** built with **ASP.NET Core** to manage **orders, inventory, shipments, and real-time tracking** using modern enterprise architecture and DevOps practices.
+A cloud-native, event-driven logistics platform built with ASP.NET Core, designed using a microservices architecture to manage orders, inventory, shipments, and real-time tracking using modern enterprise and DevOps practices.

 This project is designed as a **career-grade portfolio** demonstrating how large-scale systems are planned, structured, and built in real-world enterprises.

+Each core module is implemented as an independent microservice with its own data store and deployment lifecycle.

 ---